Salmon: Farms

 Salmon aquaculture is a major contributor to the world production of farmed finfish, representing about US$10 billion annually.
 Other commonly cultured fish species include tilapia, catfish, sea bass, carp and bream.
 Salmon farming is significant in Chile, Norway, Scotland, Canada and the Faroe Islands; it is the source for most salmon consumed in the United States and Europe.
 Atlantic salmon are also, in very small volumes, farmed in Russia and Tasmania, Australia.

 Salmon are carnivorous, and need to be fed meals produced from catching other wild forage fish and other marine organisms.
 Salmon farming leads to a high demand for wild forage fish.
 As a predator, salmon require large nutritional intakes of protein, and farmed salmon consume more fish than they generate as a final product.
 On a dry weight basis, 2–4 kg of wild-caught fish are needed to produce one kilogram of salmon.
 As the salmon farming industry expands, it requires more forage fish for feed, at a time when 75% of the world's monitored fisheries are already near to or have exceeded their maximum sustainable yield.
 The industrial-scale extraction of wild forage fish for salmon farming affects the survivability of other wild predatory fish which rely on them for food.

-Work continues on substituting vegetable proteins for animal proteins in the salmon diet.
-This substitution results in lower levels of the highly valued omega-3 fatty acid content in the farmed product.
+Research is ongoing into sustainable and plant-based salmon feeds.

 Intensive salmon farming uses open-net cages, which have low production costs.
 It has the drawback of allowing disease and sea lice to spread to local wild salmon stocks.

 Another form of salmon production, which is safer but less controllable, is to raise salmon in hatcheries until they are old enough to become independent.
 They are released into rivers in an attempt to increase the salmon population.
 This system is referred to as ranching.
 It was very common in countries such as Sweden, before the Norwegians developed salmon farming, but is seldom done by private companies.
 As anyone may catch the salmon when they return to spawn, a company is limited in benefiting financially from their investment.

 Because of this, the ranching method has mainly been used by various public authorities and non-profit groups, such as the Cook Inlet Aquaculture Association, as a way to increase salmon populations in situations where they have declined due to overharvesting, construction of dams and habitat destruction or fragmentation.
 Negative consequences to this sort of population manipulation include genetic "dilution" of the wild stocks.
 Many jurisdictions are now beginning to discourage supplemental fish planting in favour of harvest controls, and habitat improvement and protection.